How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 The hookup cable needs 2 connectors, one at each end.

-Standard connectors are sold in pairs, one for each end of the cable, though you can usually buy the cable with them already fitted.
+Standard connectors are sold in pairs, one for each cable end, though you can usually buy the cable with them already fitted.

-And be extra careful not to leave the cable behind, especially when travelling abroad.
+And be extra careful not to leave the cable behind, especially when traveling abroad.

-Replacing the connectors to fit your van’s hookup box might be a challenge.
+Replacing the connectors to fit your van’s hookup box might be challenging.

 In these circumstances, you’ll need to use an adaptor.

-US pedestals have different sockets for each ampere type so again adaptors may be necessary.
+US pedestals have different sockets for each ampere type, so adaptors may be necessary.

 Hookup Box / Shore Power Socket

-The shore power cord connects to the campervan’s electrical system via the shore power socket.
+The shore power cord connects to the RV’s electrical system via the shore power socket.

 If you’re converting a van to a camper, you’ll need to cut a hole in the side of the van to fit it.